AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-55100-graphql-does-not-return-products-beyond-10k-in-the-search-results.md

 ---
-title: 'ACSD-55100: GraphQL does not return products beyond *10k* in the search results'
+title: 'ACSD-55100: [!DNL GraphQL] doesn't return products beyond 10k in search results'
 description: Apply the ACSD-55100 patch to fix the Adobe Commerce issue where the GraphQL does not return products beyond *10k* in the search results.
 feature: GraphQL, Products, Search
 role: Admin, Developer